Country guides

 Health

-Travellers' diarrhoea is the most common affliction; visitors should drink bottled water and be sceptical of undercooked foods.
-A yellow-fever vaccination certificate is required for all travellers older than one who are arriving from yellow-fever infected areas.
+Traveller's diarrhoea is the most common ailment, so it's wise to drink bottled or properly treated water and be cautious with undercooked or unhygienically prepared foods.
+A yellow fever vaccination certificate is only required for travellers arriving from countries where yellow fever occurs.

 Safety